DallanQ/race_for_the_galaxy/Manual.md

 In this and similar cases, resolve the phase in clockwise order (after simultaneously placing any cards), starting with the player who has the lowest numbered (original) start world.

-Resolve any timing issues clockwise from the player with the lowest numbered (original) start world.

 ## 2 PLAYER GAME (for experienced players) (Page 8)

 Initially, two players should just play the standard rules.
 Once you're familiar with the game, play with the following changes: